cyverse/atmosphere-v2-apiary-docs/src/tag.md

     + Body

             {
-                "description": "A description of Ubuntu",
                 "id": 5,
-                "name": "Ubuntu"
+                "name": "Ubuntu",
+                "description": "A description of Ubuntu"
             }

 ### Retrieve a Tag [GET]